kasteelion/promptbuilder/data/characters/harald.md

 ### Harald

 **Photo:** [harald_photo.png]
-**Tags:** Nordic, nordic-inspired, rugged, massive, leader, bearded, authoritative, male **Summary:** Harald is a mountain of a man, embodying the sheer physical power and indomitable will of a Viking jarl.
+**Tags:** Nordic, Nordic-inspired, rugged, massive, leader, bearded, commanding, male **Summary:** Harald is a mountain of a man, embodying the sheer physical power and indomitable will of a Viking jarl.
 His presence is heavy and immovable, like a granite cliff facing the North Sea.
 He carries himself with the quiet, terrifying calm of a predator at rest, his deep-set eyes reflecting a life of combat and exploration.
 He is the modern echo of an ancient king—rugged, weathered, and undeniably dominant.
 **Gender:** M